devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/verify.md

 ## Verify the Security Operator role

-1. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab* you just built.
+1. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab*.

 2. Click on the URL next to SecOperatorRoleURL.
 A new browser tab window will appear showing information similar to the image below.